alanng10/StandInfoTech/Docue/a.md

 Stand info tech has more under economy worth inf stand desktop operating system is un One.

+Stand info tech has some what high economy worth in desktop as stand desktop operating system is some what One.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.